 - Arrange to bring a family member or friend.
 The fear you may have about bleeding during pregnancy can make it difficult to focus on what your health care provider says.
 Take someone along who can help you gather the information.

 - Write down your questions.
 Having a list of questions can help you make the most of your time with your health care provider.

 Below are some basic questions to ask your health care provider about placenta previa.
 Don't hesitate to ask any other questions.

 - Do I have placenta previa?

 - Is there a chance it could resolve on its own?

 - What follow-up care will I need during the rest of my pregnancy?

-- Do I need to be on bed rest?
+- What restrictions do I need to place on activity?
 For how long?

 - What signs or symptoms, if they occur, should cause me to call you?